Ulterior Motives (song): Ulterior Motives (The Lost Album)

-Ulterior Motives (The Lost Album) was released on 23 June 2024; it contains both the Booth brothers' remake of its title track as well as twelve other 1980s-era recordings found while searching for the masters to said song.
-Due to the DistroKid preview being leaked, the album was released ahead of schedule.
+Ulterior Motives (The Lost Album) is the debut album by the British-Canadian music duo Who's Who?.
+Released on 22 June 2024 through Spooked Music Releasing, it contains both the Booth brothers' remake of its title track as well as twelve other 1980s-era recordings found while searching for the masters to said song.
+The album was credited to Who's Who?, a name the Booth brothers had performed under at various points in the 1980s.